maciej-ziaja/Spam-Detector/readme.md

 ## 📋 Conclusions

 There is a lot of optimization possibilities to try with this project.

-Firstly, there are lots of other text pre-processing techniques that can be applied to the text before vectorizing it (such as ['stemming'](https://en.wikipedia.org/wiki/Stemming)).
+Firstly, there are lots of other text pre-processing techniques that can be applied to messages before vectorizing it (such as ['stemming'](https://en.wikipedia.org/wiki/Stemming)).

-Secondly, a lot more different classifiers that can prove to be more efficient in this specific situation.
+Secondly, there is a lot different classifiers that can prove to be more efficient in this specific situation.

 Also, deep understanding of the data can help to know what results should be achieved.